Spouse With Criminal Record

-When considering this situation, a good place to start is to understand the types of offences that exist in Canada.
-There are three basic types of offences:
+When considering this situation, a good place to start is understanding the types of offense that exist in Canada.
+There are three basic types of offenses:

-One other thing of note is the actual offence and under what section of the law your spouse has been charged; you will need to determine this from court documentation.
+One other thing of note is the actual offense and under what section of the law your spouse has been charged, you will need to determine this from court documentation.